Architecture and deep-dive into leveraging Predictive Intelligence for S/4HANA

 The embedded ML architecture is very simple and powerful at the same time as illustrated in the figure below where embedded ML architecture is based on HANA ML and PAi(Predictive Analytics Integrator – now upgraded to ISLM and refer to the blog).
 While HANA ML provides the required algorithms with PAL (Predictive Analysis Library) and APL (Automated Predictive Library).
 PAi is in charge of life cycle management of ML models, integration into ABAP, and training of models at customer side.
 The embedded ML has very low TCO and TCD.

 Use cases like image recognition, sentiment analysis, or language recognition require deep learning algorithms based on neural networks.
 For model training etc., these algorithms require huge amounts of data and CPU time.
-Therefore the model training for these kind of scenarios is outsourced from the SAP S/4HANA stack to the Leonardo Foundation (now upgraded to the AI foundation) platform on SCP (SAP Cloud Platform) or called side-by-side ML (expanding around the core).
-Anyway the requested data for these scenarios like the images, audio files, video files, text documents, historical data are stored not in SAP S/4HANA but on a big data solution leveraging the SCP.
-The Leonardo Foundation library complements the overall solution architecture where specific algorithms are not provided on the SAP S/4HANA stack since the classic methods (eg., regression, classification) consume too many resources of the transactional system, or huge volumes of external data(eg., twitter, facebook etc.,) are required for model training.
-Hence the SAP S/4HANA extensions consume the Leonardo Foundation services (now called AI business services) and HANA ML capabilities as application data and business processes are founded on SCP thus bringing the golden rule of algorithms to the data applies.
+Therefore the model training for these kind of scenarios is outsourced from the SAP S/4HANA stack to the Leonardo Foundation (now upgraded to the AI foundation) platform on SAP Business Technology Platform (SAP BTP) or called side-by-side ML (expanding around the core).
+Anyway the requested data for these scenarios like the images, audio files, video files, text documents, historical data are stored not in SAP S/4HANA but on a big data solution leveraging the SAP BTP.
+The AI Foundation library complements the overall solution architecture where specific algorithms are not provided on the SAP S/4HANA stack since the classic methods (eg., regression, classification) consume too many resources of the transactional system, or huge volumes of external data(eg., twitter, facebook etc.,) are required for model training.
+Hence the SAP S/4HANA extensions consume the Leonardo Foundation services (now called AI business services) and HANA ML capabilities as application data and business processes are founded on SAP BTP thus bringing the golden rule of algorithms to the data applies.

 Building into the core (Embedded ML):